AI in Design & Marketing

 Intelligent Segmentation: Beyond Basic Demographics

 AI can analyse subscriber behaviour to create hyper-specific segments based on purchase history, email engagement, and browsing behaviour.
-This allows for much more targeted and effective email campaigns.
+This enables more targeted and effective email campaigns.

 Dynamic Content: Emails that Adapt

-AI can dynamically adjust email content based on the recipient's preferences, behaviour, and current context (weather or local events).
+AI can dynamically adjust email content based on the recipient’s preferences, behaviour, and current context (such as weather or local events).
 This means each subscriber gets a uniquely tailored email experience.

-Send Time Optimization: Hitting the Inbox at the Right Moment
+Send Time Optimisation: Hitting the Inbox at the Right Moment

 AI can predict the best time to send emails to subscribers based on their past engagement patterns.
-This increases the chances of your emails being opened and acted upon.
+This increases the likelihood that your emails will be opened and acted upon.

 With the rise of smart speakers and voice assistants, optimising for voice search is becoming increasingly important.
 AI is at the forefront of this new frontier in SEO.